 6.7 Other Barcode-Like Markings

 Used by the United States Postal Service (USPS), the FIM symbology is used to assist automated mail processing.
-There are only 4 valid symbols which can be generated using the characters A-D as shown in the table below.
+There are only 5 valid symbols which can be generated using the characters A-E as shown in the table below.

 Used for the recognition of page sequences in print-shops, the Flattermarken is not a true barcode symbol and requires precise knowledge of the position of the mark on the page.
-The Flattermarken system can encode any length numeric data and does not include a check digit.
+The Flattermarken system can encode numeric data up to a maximum of 90 digits and does not include a check digit.